wwwtyro/trackball-controller/README.md

 var trackball = new Trackball(targetElement, {opts})
 ```

-Creates a new trackball object and kicks off a 60FPS internal loop to update the
+Creates a new `Trackball` object and kicks off a 60FPS internal loop to update the
 momentum of the trackball.
-Listens to mousedown events on the `targetElement`
+Listens to `mousedown` events on the `targetElement`
 DOM element.

 #### Options